 The Counseling and Psychological Center Doctoral Internship in Health Service Psychology is participating in APPIC’s Computer Matching Program.
 The NMS Match Code is 205711.

-Applications reviewed will include the completed AAPI Online (Application for Psychology Internship) with the following elements attached:
+Applications reviewed will include the completed AAPI Online (Application for Psychology Internship; as found on the APPIC website as www.appic.org) with the following elements attached:

-We will accept applications from interested candidates through November 3, 2017 and will offer in-person interviews to select candidates by December 1, 2017.
-In person interviews will be conducted during the first or second week of January, 2018.
+We will accept applications from interested candidates through November 2, 2023.
+We will offer virtual interviews to select candidates by December 8, 2023.
+Virtual interviews will be conducted during the first two weeks of January 2023.

 This internship program abides by the APPIC Match Policies, which are published on APPIC’s Website.
 This internship site further agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.